saadbinmanjur/saadbinmanjur/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="35px">

-I am Adit, I am an enthusiast learner of Data Science, Data Analysis and Machine Learning.
+I am Adit, I am an enthusiastic learner of Data Science, Data Analysis and Machine Learning.
 I love to know to extract the truth from data and to visualize that for making it easy to understand for anyone.
 I believe that the insight into data the more I know about data.

 I'm currently working on...